Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/6.1/lift.md

 Since a vertical lift will rely on an encoder-driven motor, the `HoldableActuator` subsystem will be used.

 > [!TIP]
-> Since `HoldableActuator` is designed to be as generic as possible, `HoldableActuator` can be used for any type of actuator that has a motor! (e.g. rotators, winches)
+> Since `HoldableActuator` is designed to be as generic as possible, `HoldableActuator` can be used for any type of actuator that has a motor! (e.g. rotators, winches, double-jointed arm with one `HoldableActuator` per arm)
 >
 > A vertical lift will be used as the example here.